Root Canal Therapy in Houston

 What You Need to Know About the Pulp of Your Teeth

 The pulp of a tooth is located inside the tooth, under the enamel and dentin.
-This soft tissue contains blood vessels, nerves, and connective tissue and creates the surrounding hard tissues of the tooth as it develops.
-It extends to the tip of the roots where it connects to the tissues surrounding the root.
-The pulp is essential to the proper growth and development of the tooth, but once it’s fully mature, the tooth can survive without it.
-When decay on the tooth (from a cavity) has advanced past the point where a filling can treat it and threatens the sensitive pulp, root canal therapy becomes necessary.
-This procedure treats pulp that has become inflamed, infected, or dead.
+This soft tissue contains blood vessels, nerves, and connective tissue and creates the surrounding hard tissues of the tooth.
+The pulp extends to the tip of the roots where it connects to the tissues surrounding the root.

 This pulp is essential to the proper growth and development of the tooth, but once it’s fully mature, the tooth can survive without it, which is especially comforting to know if you need root canal therapy in Houston, TX.

 When decay on the tooth from a cavity has advanced past the point where a filling can effectively treat it and the decay now threatens the sensitive pulp, root canal therapy becomes necessary.
 Some signs that you may notice that indicate the need for the treatment include symptoms of an infection, visible injury or swelling, dental sensitivity, and pain in the tooth or your gums.